 Continuing south today, we cross the border back into Botswana and to our accommodation situated on a private game reserve within the Limpopo valley.
-On arrival in the afternoon there will be time for a short walk in the surrounding bush.
+On arrival in the afternoon there will be time for a short walk in the surrounding bush on the property.

 Meals: B L D

 This morning we continue our journey and make our way to Johannesburg; the city of gold.
 We enjoy the scenic drive as we make our way to the end of the tour.
 The tour ends on arrival in the late afternoon at the GREENFIRE LODGE JOHANNESBURG.

 Meals: B (Lunch own expense)

 – Scenic Drive through SA back to Johannesburg

 The day by day descriptions published are intended as a rough guideline only.
 Adventure travel by nature is unpredictable, weather patterns, game migrations, road conditions and a multitude of other factors may necessitate itinerary changes that ultimately are for the client’s benefit.
 It is essential that clients are flexible and open minded in this regard.
 Due to the nature of the tours and industry, these accommodation options are subject to change/ vary at any time.
 Drifters will always try our utmost best to stick to the information provided as far as possible and would find similar accommodation in the area if needs be.
 Please do understand if changes have to be made on tour.

 Please ensure that you are in possession of valid travel documents for all the countries, (Botswana, Zimbabwe and South Africa) that you will visit.
 If you have any queries in this regard, please do not hesitate to contact us.
 Please ensure that you have proof of further travel arrangements if you do not have a South African passport, permanent residency permit, work permit or study permit.
 Although we will endeavor to assist, we do not accept any liability or obligation for your travel documents.